dx9824/XuDong.github.io/_pages/about.md

 # 🧍‍♂️ Biography

-I received a B.A. degree in Journalism from Shandong University, Jinan, China, in 2020 and a  M.A. degree in Journalism and Communication from Xiamen Univerisity, Xiamen, Chian, in 2023.
+I received a B.A. degree in Journalism from Shandong University, Jinan, China, in 2020 and a  M.A. degree in Journalism and Communication from Xiamen Univerisity, Xiamen, China, in 2023.
 I am currently working toward an PhD. degree in Communication at the School of Journalism and Communication, Renmin University of China, Beijing, China.

 My research interests include